-The next thing that needs to be looked at is content optimization.
-If you do not know exactly what to use, Google has a tool available, Google's Keyword Planner, which will give you a list of relevant keywords that you can then use and integrate these keywords into your content pages in order for them to rank as high as possible in search engine results.
+The next thing that needs to be looked at is content optimisation.
+If you do not know exactly what to use, Google has a tool available, Google’s Keyword Planner, which will give you a list of relevant keywords that you can then use and integrate these keywords into your content pages in order for them to rank as high as possible in search engine results.

 Add Valuable Information

 If you want your accounting firm to be different from the rest then what you will need to do is put time and effort and deliver valuable content that will set you apart from other accountants in your area.
 The best way to do this is to have dedicated articles that you post regularly.
 Here you can discuss anything relating to your field.

 Feel free to use as many details as needed.
 This will let potential customers know that you are not afraid to discuss your work and that you want to be transparent.

 Have a mobile version of your website